Skip to Content

 How to make 3d letters in Illustrator Step 7

-Further adjusting (adding more effects).
 When you are done with “3D Extrude & Bevel”, you can add more effects.
-Before you start adding new effects, make sure the fill in the “Appearance” window is selected.
-Click on the “Add New Effect” button and in the drop-down menu select the “Distort & Transform”, then clock on “Transform”, the window “Transform Effect” will pop up and you will be able to adjust the effect.
+Before you start adding new effects, make sure the fill-in the “Appearance” window is selected.
+Click on the “Add New Effect” button, and in the drop-down menu, select “Distort & Transform,” then click on “Transform.”
+The window “Transform Effect” will pop up, and you will be able to adjust the effect.
 After you make changes, press the “OK” button.

 How to make 3d letters in Illustrator Step 8

-Save the 3d effect.
 If you are satisfied with the outcome of your 3D letter and you want to use it again without setting it up again, save the effect.
-In the main menu, go to “Window”, in the drop-down menu select “Graphic Styles” and the window will be shown.
-At the top right side of the window, click on the icon and choose the “New Graphic Style”.
-In the window “Graphic Styles Options” name your style and press the “OK” button.
-It will be stored and visible at the “Graphic Styles” window.
-You can reuse it on the letters, words, and even on objects.
+In the main menu, go to “Window” in the drop-down menu, select “Graphic Styles,” and the window will be shown.
+At the top right side of the window, click on the icon and choose “New Graphic Style.”
+In the window “Graphic Styles Options,” name your style and press the “OK” button.
+It will be stored and visible in the “Graphic Styles” window.
+You can reuse it on the letters, words, and objects.

 The shortcut to open the “Graphic Styles” window: Shift + F5 (Windows/MAC).